MeyerPerin

 @sk_function(

-="Takes a url as an input and classifies the image",
+description="Takes a url as an input and classifies the image",

-name="The url of the image to classify",
+input_description="The url of the image to classify",

-)def classify_image(self, url: str) -> str:
+def classify_image(self, url: str) -> str:

-= self.download_image(url)
+image = self.download_image(url)

-image = self.model(self.transforms(image)[None])
+pred = self.model(self.transforms(image)[None])

-pred = self.imagenet_info.index_to_description(pred.argmax())
+cls = self.imagenet_info.index_to_description(pred.argmax())

 return cls.split(",")[0]